 How To Install RPM Packages on Ubuntu 22.04

+In this guide, we want to teach you How To Install RPM Packages on Ubuntu 22.04.
 RPM stands for Red Hat Package Manager.
-RPM is a powerful Package Manager for Red Hat, Suse, and Fedora Linux.
+RPM is a powerful Package Manager for Red Hat, SUSE, and Fedora Linux.
 It can be used to build, install, query, verify, update, and remove/erase individual software packages.
-A Package consists of an archive of files, and package information, including name, version, and description.
+A Package consists of an archive of files and package information, including name, version, and description.

 Steps To Install RPM Packages on Ubuntu 22.04

-Install Alien command-line Tool on Ubuntu 22.04
+1. Install Alien command-line Tool on Ubuntu 22.04

-Alien is a command line tool that allows you to convert Debian packages to RPM packages, and vice versa.
-So you need to have installed it on your server.
+Alien is a command-line tool that allows you to convert Debian packages to RPM packages, and vice versa.
+So you need to have it installed on your server.

 First, update your local package index with the following command: